Design Your Own Universe: A Physics-Informed Agnostic Method for Enhancing Graph Neural Networks: Experiment

 \subsection{Node Classification on Homophily/Heterophily Graphs}

 \paragraph{Setup} For the settings in UYGNNs, we initially choose CNs by adding $K$ nodes with their features generated by one layer $\mathrm{MLP}$.
 For UYGCN, the form of $\mathbf A_c$ is used throughout the whole training process, while in UYGAT, the (single-head) attention mechanism is conducted to re-weight $\mathbf A_c$ with attention coefficients \cite{velivckovic2018graph}.
 For both UYGCN and UYGAT, we normalized $\mathbf A_c$ (with self loop) with $\mathbf D_c^{-\frac12} \mathbf A_c \mathbf D_c^{-\frac12}$, where $(\mathbf D_c)_{ii} = \sum_j |(a_c)_{i,j}|$.
 Both UYGCN and UYGAT are implemented with two layers.
 The grid search approach is conducted for fine-tuning model hyperparameters.
 Both methods are trained with the ADAM optimizer.
 The maximum number of epochs is 200 for citation networks and heterophilic graphs, whereas 500 for \texttt{Ogbn-Arxiv}.
+The descriptive statistics of the included datasets with their homophily indices are listed in Table.~\ref{data_statistics}.
 All the datasets follow the standard public split and processing rules.
 The average test accuracy and its standard deviation come from 10 runs.

 \paragraph{Baselines} We compare UYGNNs with various baseline models.
 Except for those classic baseline models such as GCN \cite{kipf2016semi} and GAT \cite{velivckovic2018graph}, we also include some recent works such as LEGCN \cite{yu2022label}, Repulsive GNN \cite{gao2022repulsion}, which respectively leverage labeling information and repulsive forces to enhance GNNs performances.
 Furthermore, we also include SJLR \cite{topping2021understanding}, which serves as the initial work of measuring the OSQ problem and resolving it using the graph rewiring paradigm.
 Finally, we include ACMP, which is the first analogizing the dynamic of GNNs as an evolution of particle systems.
-All baseline performances are retrieved from public results, and if the results are not available, we implement baseline models to produce the learning accuracy with our best effort.
+All baseline performances are retrieved from public results, and if the results are not available, we implement baseline models to produce learning accuracy with our best effort.